ArduPilot/ardupilot_wiki/dev/source/docs/buildin-mission-planner.rst

       you see the objects included.
    -  Scroll down to MainV2.cs, right click that object and select View Code.
-   -  In the code window for MainV2.cs, scroll down to the module public MainV2() then to the line
+   -  In the code window for MainV2.cs, scroll down to the line "public MainV2" then to one of the first code lines after that ( currently it is a log.Info("..."); line ) .
-   -  splash.Text = "Mission Planner " + Application.ProductVersion + "
-      " + strVersion;   (about line number 169)
    -  Click in front of that line (In the dark gray bar on the left) to set a break point  (red circle).
    -  Start Debugging  (press F5).